andreivips/slot-machine/README.md

-# Simple Slots Turn Generator Command in Lumen(v.6) framework
+# Simple Slots Turn Generator Command in Lumen PHP framework

 output the required format only, no dynamic setups or unrequired on this stage dependencied